HoudiniGraphql/houdini/README.md

 ### ❓  What about `preload`?

 Don't worry - that's where the preprocessor comes in.
-One of its responsbilities is moving the actual fetch into a `preload`.
+One of its responsibilities is moving the actual fetch into a `preload`.
 You can think of the above block as being equivalent to:

 ```svelte